Article I: Introduction.

-The Board encourages donations to the Library which further its mission.
-Such donations are managed in accordance with 75 ILCS 16/30-75.
-The Library reserves the right to decline any donation that the Board, at its sole discretion, deems to be not in the best interests of the Library to accept.
+Donations that further the mission of the Cook Memorial Public Library District (“Library”) are encouraged and welcomed by the Library Board of Trustees (“Board”).
+Such donations are managed in accordance with 75 ILCS 16/30-75 and the Uniform Prudent Management of Institutional Funds Act, 760 ILCS 51/1, et al. The Library reserves the right to decline any donation that the Board, at its sole discretion, deems to be not in the best interests of the Library to accept.

 The Library accepts monetary donations, bequests or memorials with conditions on their use provided that the specific use requested is consistent with the mission of the Library.
 Such money is usually deposited in the Trust Account for future expenditure by the Board.
 Such money will be deposited in the General Fund if the money is to be used for a previously budgeted item or to reimburse the Library for a purchase already made from the General Fund.